theupdateframework/pep-maximum-security-model/README.rst

 added to support continuous delivery of distributions, how to generate and sign the metadata of each role, and how to support distributions that have been signed by developers.
-The remaining sections discuss how PyPI SHOULD audit repository metadata and the methods PyPI can use to detect and recover from a PyPI compromise.
+The remaining sections discuss how PyPI SHOULD audit repository metadata, and the methods PyPI can use to detect and recover from a PyPI compromise.

 Table 1 summarizes a few of the attacks possible when a threshold number of